handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 To run your own build, follow the below steps:

-1. Install Node.js (available for Windows, Mac and Linux).
-This will also install NPM (Node Package Manager) that handles all the dependencies.
+1. Install Node.js (available for Windows, macOS, and Linux).
+This will also install NPM - Node Package Manager, which handles all the dependencies.
 Handsontable requires **Node.js >=15.11.0** and npm **>=7.1.1** for building and testing.
 2. Clone the Handsontable repository on your local disk and go to the directory where you cloned it.
 3. Run `npm install` to download all the dependencies defined in `package.json`.
-The dependencies will be downloaded into a new directory `node_modules`, that is ignored by Git.
+The dependencies will be downloaded into a new directory `node_modules`, which is ignored by Git.
 4. **Run `npm run build` to make your first build!**